DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 Namco's 1980 arcade game Rally-X was the first known game to use a digital-to-analog converter (DAC) to produce sampled tones instead of a tone generator.

+Constraint: memory for samples was tiny—mere kilobytes—so loops were short and heavily compressed.

 {{%/ note %}}

 ---